elegacorp/voicebot_mario64/README.md

 The contents of this repository fall under the MIT license, so please feel free to use this for your own purposes.

+This code was featured in the Nathaniel Bandy video called [Mario 64's BLJ With 10 More Stupid Controllers](https://youtu.be/i8569kf2JKg?t=480).

 ### Author
 My name is Scott Lee, and I wrote this code.
 You can learn more about the projects I've done like this and others at the Elega Corporation website: https://www.ElegaCorp.com!
 I'm an online educator and developer of games & business applications.